-Judge Throws Out Challenge to Alabama Voter ID Law
+Judge Throws Out Challenge To Alabama Voter ID Law

 A federal judge has thrown out a lawsuit challenging the constitutionality of Alabama's voter ID law.
 U.S. District Judge L. Scott Coogler on Wednesday rejected arguments by civil rights groups that requiring a photo ID to vote is racially discriminatory, denies equal protection and violates the Voting Rights Act.